 These six steps often lead to more questions and possible theories.
 Sometimes this research cycle confirms the original theory, and sometimes it does not.
 Maintaining a healthy skeptical mindset is essential to the accuracy of the research.

-A good researcher needs to develop a range of skills for accurate results such as research and data techniques, the ability to document and classify data, data analysis skills.
+A good researcher must develop various skills for accurate results, such as research and data techniques, the ability to document and classify data, and data analysis skills.
 An open-minded skeptic is a Freethinker guided by logic.
 It’s one of the main characteristics of an overall healthy mindset.